Richard Blanco biography

 An Engineer Who Wrote Poetry

 Though having a creative bent, Blanco's parents decreed that he would have to study medicine, law or engineering, and hence he chose the latter as he was very skilled at math.
-After earning a degree from Florida International University, he worked as a civil engineer in Miami for a time, but by his mid-20s, he felt the urge to write on issues of identity and personal history.
+After earning a degree from Florida International University, he worked as a civil engineer in Miami for a time, but by his mid-20s, felt the urge to write on issues of identity and personal history.
 He returned to FIU to earn a master's degree in fine art and creative writing, with poet Campbell McGrath serving as mentor.
-After graduation and publishing his first book, Blanco also worked as a teacher at several universities.
+After graduation and publishing his first book, Blanco worked as a teacher at several universities.

-Blanco released his first book of poetry in 1999, City of a Hundred Fires, a critically acclaimed collection which won the Agnes Lynch Starrett Poetry Prize.
+Blanco released his first book of poetry in 1999, City of a Hundred Fires, a critically acclaimed collection that won the Agnes Lynch Starrett Poetry Prize.
 In 2005, he published Directions to the Beach of the Dead, which received the Beyond Margins Award.
 The year 2011 saw Blanco putting forth the electronic chap book Place of Mind, and the following year he released Looking for the Gulf Motel, a full collection of poems that touches on the author's life as a gay man negotiating space between domestic and immigrant cultures.

-Blanco's poetry, often written in prose-like style, is filled with captivating imagery that showcases his ethnic heritage and the universal feelings connected the search for identity.
-One work, "Betting on America," recounts childhood memories of viewing the Miss America competition as a child with his family taking bets on who would win the pageant.
+Blanco's poetry, often written in prose-like style, is filled with captivating imagery that showcases his ethnic heritage and the universal feelings connected to the search for identity.
+One work, "Betting on America," recounts childhood memories of viewing the Miss America competition as a child, with his family taking bets on who would win the pageant.
 Another poem, "Her Voices," looks at his painful relationship with his grandmother, who was at times abusive and criticized his effeminacy growing up.